kevinw/raylib-odin/README.md

 - (maybe) implement a file watcher so that the live reload stuff doesn't need an external dependency like watchman
 - fix up bindgen code so that raylib.h doesn't need to be hand-tweaked

+## Acknowledgements

+- Thanks to [@TheElkantor](https://twitter.com/theelkantor) for their article ["How to add hot reload when using raylib"](https://www.developing-stuff.com/how-to-add-hot-reload-when-using-raylib/) - for pointing out that passing function pointers to a plugin was probably the easiest way to get a live reload harness going.